 |2.
 Price control and additional segmental reporting||Further disaggregation of revenue and costs, to allow stakeholders to review companies’ performance against final determinations.|

 |3.
 Performance summary||A high-level report of the performance of the appointed business, including outcome delivery and the regulatory financial results of the regulated business.
 As a minimum it will include reporting on outcomes and delivery service levels and cost performance.|

 |4.
 Additional regulatory information||Additional financial and non-financial information, including (but not limited to), additional accounting policies, financeability statement, current cost reporting, totex analysis.|

 In section 4, companies are required to show totex to split by wholesale upstream services and calculate unit costs.
-This was previously collected on a trial basis.
-Following our continuing work with the regulatory accounts working group, and our early thoughts on price setting for 2019, we have slightly revised the upstream services categories for 2015-16.
-As each company has the flexibility to choose the cost drive it decides is the most appropriate for each service we are continuing to ask companies to publish some additional extra information separately from annual performance report on their website.
+As each company has the flexibility to choose the cost driver it decides is the most appropriate for each service we are continuing to ask companies to publish some additional extra information separately from annual performance report on their website.
 This comprises:

 - a methodology statement for upstream services totex reporting

 - a commentary on significant movements in the year